Amazon Kills Off Unlimited Cloud Storage Option For Amazon Drive

 Back up everything onto one drive, then clone the backup drive to the other five.
 Next

+Buy the disk then colo your disk like here https://www.delimiter.com/slot... [delimiter.com] 8TB online storage for disk + $120/year - a LOT cheaper!

 This shit always annoys me.
-(Score:3)
+(Score:4, Interesting)

 Companies that do this know that there will be some customers that use a little data, some that use a lot of data, and some that abuse the shit out of the offer.
 So they cancel the deal rather than deal with the abusers.